hatemosphere/CS-API-Exercise/README.md

 ### 3. Dockerize
-Automate setup of your database & API with Docker, so it can be run everywhere comfortably with one or two commands
+Automate setup of your database & API with Docker, so it can be run everywhere comfortably with one or two commands The following build tools are acceptable:
+ * docker
+ * docker-compose
+ * groovy
+ * minikube (see 4.)

+No elaborate makefiles please.

 #### Hints